The Affordable Purple Private Phone

 I found CalyxOS, which seems to be a more curated and well-supported ROM by the Calyx Institute.
 It's mostly for Google Pixel phones because their bootloaders can be unlocked, though there are a few others.

-So in spring 2022 I bought a purple Pixel 3a on eBay for ~$100 CAD and flashed it with CalyxOS.
+So in spring 2022 I bought a purple Pixel 3a on eBay for ~$100 CAD shipped and flashed it with CalyxOS.
 I had to be sure it was the proper international unlocked version of the phone for it to work in Canada.
 The installation was straightforward and without issue on my Linux computer.

 I've been using this phone for the last two years and it's mostly been a regular reliable smartphone.
 It did get stuck in a bootloop last month (it recovered and returned to normal once it depleted its battery).
 Other than that, it's been a perfectly normal phone.
 Though, I won't overpromise -- ROMs can be unstable sometimes.
 Always back up your data, and keep your old device in a drawer.